vseryakov/backendjs/README.md

   Receive all my connections of the given type, i.e. connection(s) i made, if `id` is given only one record for the specified connection will be returned.
 Supports special query parameters `_select,_ops,_desc`, see docs about `db.select` for more info.
 All `db.select` options can be passed in the query with prepended underscore.

+  By default only connection columns will be returned, specifying `_details=1` will return public account columns as well.

   Example:

         # Return all accounts who i invited